thelastpickle/cassandra-reaper/src/docs/content/docs/configuration/backend_specific.md

 #### `loadBalancingPolicy`

 Settings to configure the policies used to generate the query plan which determines the nodes to connect to when performing query operations.
-Further information can be found in the Cassandra Java driver [Load balancing](http://docs.datastax.com/en/developer/java-driver/3.1/manual/load_balancing/) section.
+Further information can be found in the Cassandra Java driver [Load balancing](https://docs.datastax.com/en/developer/java-driver/4.17/manual/core/load_balancing/index.html) section.

-#### `subPolicy`

-Settings to configure a child policy which used if the initial policy fails to determine a node to connect to.

 #### `type`